Understanding Legal Capacity In Alberta

 Power of Attorney

 A power of attorney can be used to have someone sign on behalf of an individual who has lost capacity.
 In order to be used, the power of attorney must either be specifically drafted so that the power of attorney survives the person losing legal capacity or only become effective if a person loses capacity.
 Either must be in the proper form and specifically drafted to allow for the specific actions what the attorney is looking to perform.
 While legal capacity is lost, an individual cannot sign a power or attorney.

 A trusteeship order is an order of the court granting someone the legal right to make decisions and do thing son behalf of an individual who does not have legal capacity.
 These decisions are only those that relate to assets, things, and/or financial related matters.
 For making personal decisions about medical care or life style type choices, one would need a guardianship order.

 Legal Capacity Lawyers in Calgary, Alberta

 The legal capacity lawyers at Kahane Law Office in Calgary, Alberta are pleased to assist you.
 We understand that this is a very difficult and emotional issue to deal with if someone has lost capacity.
-We also understand that it is difficult for someone who is losing capacity to accept.
-We work with you to deal with legal capacity issues in a sensitive and caring way.
+Further, we also understand that it is difficult for someone who is losing capacity to accept.
+We work with you to deal with these issues in a sensitive and caring way.
 Whether it is setting up an estate plan in advance to avoid potential legal capacity issues or making an application to the court in case it is already lost.
 You can reach us toll-free at 1-877-225-8817, 403-225-8810 locally or email us directly here.